Side-By-Side Of The Suicide Squad In Comics And Film - Up News Info

 Sean Gunn did the motion capture for Weasel (pictured below in the comics and the film).

-Nathan Filion plays TDK, who, like Ratcatcher 2, was created specifically for the film.
+Nathan Fillion plays TDK, who, like Ratcatcher 2, was created specifically for the film.

 And finally, here is villain Starro in both the comics and the film!